meyerbw10/Code-Quiz/README.md

 ## Project Description

 For my 4th challenge its time to work on a Code Quiz!
+Some main focuses in the project included mulitple functions.
+Making a working Timer and a high scores page thats tied togeather is the real challenge.
 My projects are on display via Github, with clickable images as well as my resume in a clickable PDF file.

 ---